ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/milvus-rag/online_rag.md

 ### Retrieve data for a query

-Now specify a common question about Milvus, search for the question in the collection, retrieving the semantic top 3 matches.
+Now specify a common question about Milvus, and search for the question in the collection, in order to retrieve the top 3 semantic matches.

 Append the code shown below to `zilliz-llm-rag.py`: